will-olson/CompeteAI/README.md

 ### AI-Powered Insights

 - Uses OpenAI GPT to analyze the scraped financial data.
-- Generates performance rankings and provides recommendations for investors based on the data.
+- Generates performance rankings, generates insights, and provides recommendations for investors based on the data.

-### Market Performance Rankings
+### Market Analysis

 - Ranks stocks based on key financial metrics such as P/E ratio, market cap, and EPS.
 - Offers recommendations for different types of investors (e.g., those seeking stability or dividend income).
+- Conducts deep statistical analysis across key performance metrics to derive insights

 ### Customization